Children

 - Fast and accurate results help confirm the diagnosis quickly.

-- Antibiotics – Help reduce contagiousness and shorten the illness duration if taken early (e.g., Azithromycin, Clarithromycin).
+- Antibiotics – Early antibiotic may help reduce contagiousness and shorten illness duration..

-- Oxygen Therapy – Used for infants with breathing difficulties.
+- Oxygen Therapy –May be recommended in severe cases, especially for infants with breathing difficulties.

 - Hydration and Rest – Important for symptom management and recovery.